ArcaneArts/Revenant/application/README.md

 * Run the sript `update` and wait for it to finish (it could take a minute or two)

 ## 3. Keys
+> This is a crucial step and will ensure ease of development and app integrity down the line.
 1. Create a folder in the root directory of the repo (NOT INSIDE THE `app_id` folder)
 2. On your firebase project -> Settings (scroll down to the apps)
   * Click on Android & download the google-services.json into the keys folder